No Match Found

 Without an overarching strategic vision, the business is just making a series of incremental changes.
 The story matters – for the business and for its stakeholders.

 More often than not, long term gain will require short term pain.
 A huge amount of investment will be needed to pivot the business, and there are situations where returns may well suffer for a while.
 Businesses operating under the pressures of public markets will need to articulate their plan clearly.

-Cyber security can have a significant impact on business value across the lifecycle of any investment.
-Businesses need clarity on the decisions that need to be taken at each stage of the process, helping identify and mitigate risks while maximising the return on investment.
+Businesses require clarity on the decisions that need to be taken at each stage of the process, helping identify and mitigate risks while maximising return on investment - for example having an understanding of how cyber security can have a significant impact on business value across the lifecycle of a new technology investment.

-A business model can’t be changed in isolation, and it won’t create value without agility, leadership role modeling the desired future behaviours, adaptation of processes and attracting and retaining the right talent.
-A tech-enabled business, for example, behaves differently and has very different operational and skills requirements from the established legacy business it was before – it will need a Chief Information Officer, for example, and a well-developed product management function.
-But it will also help enormously if it thinks like a successful tech company, at every level.
+A business model can’t be changed in isolation, and it won’t create value without agility, leadership role-modeling the desired future behaviours, adaptation of processes and attracting and retaining the right talent.
+A tech-enabled business, for example, will behave differently and have very different operational and skills requirements from the established legacy business it was before – it will need a Chief Information Officer, for example, and a well-developed product management function.

 “Technology may be the biggest driver of change but it’s by no means the only one.
 There are many reasons, from environmental factors to changing consumer preferences, why a business model may not be sustainable or resilient over time.”

 Successful pivoting depends on strategy and execution, but also on the story that’s being told.
 It demands an element of trust from investors and other stakeholders that the vision is the right one, and that the change will generate sustainable value and resilience.